 I like to be thrifty, so I frequently buy scraps and yardage at rummage sales, yard sales, and goodwill.
-This can be a problem whenever I want to make something for Louise, or something to sell, and I want to know what kind of fabric I'm using.
+This can be a problem whenever I want to make something for L, or something to sell, and I want to know what kind of fabric I'm using.

 I recently found this experiment in 101 Sewing Secrets from the Singer Sewing Reference Library, and I knew I had to give this a try.
 Below is my paraphrased version of their experiment.

 1. Birdseye Pique 100% cotton - this was my control fabric, since I knew for sure what it was.